 PEP 257 is Python's official docstring convention guide, authored by David Goodger and Ken Manheimer.
 It was adapted from Guido van Rossum's original Python style guide essay.
 Its guidance on class constructors is explicit and frequently misquoted.

-"The class constructor should be documented in the docstring for its __init__ method." — PEP 257, authored by David Goodger and Ken Manheimer
+PEP 257 states that the class constructor should be documented in the __init__ method's docstring — not in the class-level docstring. — PEP 257, authored by David Goodger and Ken Manheimer

 This is the opposite of what many tutorials claim.
 PEP 257 routes constructor argument documentation to __init__, not to the class docstring.
 The class-level docstring has a separate purpose: PEP 257 says it should summarize the class's behavior and list public methods and instance variables.
 These are two different documentation jobs, and PEP 257 assigns them to two different docstrings.